When I mention swimming with sharks on purpose, I often get asked if I have a death wish.

 Neal Watson’s Bimini Scuba Center offers regular Caribbean reef sharks dives at a couple of locations as well as nurse sharks.
 During the winter months the great hammerheads draw divers from around the world and can be seen along with nurse sharks and bull sharks.
 It is rare and amazing opportunity to see this endangered species of shark in crystal clear and shallow water.
 This is a must for your diving Bucket List.

+Swimming with sharks is an enlightening experience.
 In reality, sharks are not man-eating monsters, patrolling the oceans of the world looking for people as the lunch.
 In my opinion, the scariest thing about sharks is that humans are killing approximately 100 million each year.
 They are killed primarily for their fins, which are used to make shark fin soup.

 They are also killed as bycatch, meaning they are not the targeted species sought after by fishermen, but get caught on lines or in nets anyway.
 Their jaws, teeth and even fetuses are sold as souvenirs, while the oil (sqaulene) from their liver is used to make lotions and makeup.